mgely/my-website/content/authors/admin/_index.md

 This is a place to share stuff that doesn't fit in the mold of scientific publications.

 You can expect posts about:
- - Physics (gravitating around the field of superconducting circuits)
+ - Physics, mostly quantum mechanics gravitating around the field of superconducting circuits
- - Programming (Python based)
+ - Programming, Python based
- - Music (DIY tech-y topics)
+ - Music, DIY tech-y topics